Grads guaranteed job teaching

 Staff Writer

-That dream became a reality for some at an orientation for interns at USF Sarasota-Manatee’s Selby Auditorium in Sarasota on Tuesday morning.
+That dream became a reality recently for some at an orientation for interns at USF Sarasota-Manatee’s Selby Auditorium in Sarasota.

 USFSM and the Manatee County School District approved an agreement that guarantees elementary education graduates a teaching job in the district.